-- Senior Executive Service: From directly supporting new appointees to potentially serving in acting roles, career senior executives will play a critical role in the transition. - Career staff: Transition is a time of uncertainty, which can breed anxiety inside the agency and rumors about impending changes.
-Timely, consistent communication to keep career staff informed about the agency transition team's work will promote confidence and cooperation during the changes that lie ahead

-Outgoing appointees: While the involvement of political appointees in the transition will differ across the government, agency transition teams will want to keep political appointees, including those who will depart shortly before or after the election, informed about the status of preparations and next steps.
+- Senior Executive Service: From overseeing transition planning activities for an agency and directly supporting new appointees to potentially serving in acting roles, career senior executives will play a critical role in the transition. - Career staff: Transition is a time of uncertainty, which can breed anxiety inside the agency and rumors about impending changes.
+Timely, consistent communication to keep career staff informed about the agency transition team's work will promote confidence and cooperation during the changes that lie ahead. - Outgoing appointees: While the involvement of political appointees in the transition will differ across the government, agency transition teams will want to keep political appointees, including those who will depart shortly before or after the election, informed about the status of preparations and next steps.

 Each of these audiences should have a point of contact on the agency transition team for questions, comments or concerns.
 Some agency transition directors, such as Denise Carter at the Department of Education, developed a comprehensive plan in 2016 to formally reach out to these audiences at critical junctures throughout the pre-election period and through the inauguration.
 Others relied less on a formal communications strategy than on feedback from senior executive transition leads from across the department to determine how and when to engage critical internal audiences.

 The agency transition team will want to find the balance between over-communicating, which can distract from the agency's core missions, and leaving staff in the dark.
 The election circumstances are an important part of that balance.
 Has the president served two terms, or is the president seeking re-election?
-In the latter case, the agency transition team will want to be especially sensitive in how it communicates about transition planning.
+In the latter case, the agency transition team will want to be especially sensitive in how it communicates the issues involved in transition planning.
+In some cases, career agency leaders will use the term "election readiness" rather than "transition planning" to refer to required pre-election activities because the phrase does not presuppose an election outcome that creates a change in leadership.
 No matter the approach, agency transition teams will want to reach each of the key internal audiences with practical, timely guidance as the transition planning progresses using tools described later in this chapter.